TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 3 - Advanced IO/Homework_PWM.md

 Heavy Attack(fully charged): -15 HP to the selected villains and -10 HP to the villains next to the selected one.
 Special Attack: -20 HP to all villain.

+There are 2 modes:
+- Selecting mode: which let user select which to attack first.
+- Attack mode: which user can choose the attack.

-Usage of button:
+Usage of button in Selecting mode:
-- Button 1: Short press->Light attack.
-Long press->choose villain to attack.
+- Button 1: Choose villain to attack.
+- Button 2: Exit the "Selecting mode" and automatically swap to "Attack Mode".

+Usage of button in Attack mode:
+- Button 1: Light Attack.
-- Button 2: Heavy attack.
+- Button 2: Heavy Attack.
-- Exit selecting mode with pressing both button

 There are several rules have to obey:
 - Can use Light Attack at any time.